localz/consul-backup-restore/README.md

     }
 )
 ```
+Callbacks only argument is error

 Options
-* s3_bucket_name: s3_bucket_name you wish to connect to.
+* s3_bucket_name: The name of the s3 bucket you wish to use.
 Must be used if the local flag is not
-* local: use true or 'true' to restore from your local directory
+* local: use true or 'true' to restore from your local directory. *local will take precedence over s3_bucket_name*
-* file_name: name of the file you wish to back up
+* file_name: name of the file you wish to restore from
-* override: use true or 'true' to override existing keys in consul
+* override: use true or 'true' to override existing keys & their values in consul